 The Eight Principles of Ethical Leadership in Education

 While there has always been a requirement for ethics in leadership, the last hundred years have seen a shift in the paradigm of leadership ethics.
 Leadership for the 21st century is grounded in moral and ethical virtues, but the challenge is to define what exactly moral and ethical virtues are and how they should be measured and implemented.
 What qualifies as ethical in the educational context?
 What character traits are associated with ethical leadership?
-What are the application of leadership ethics within the U.S. school setting?
+What is the application of leadership ethics within the U.S. school setting?

 Read on to learn about how the Eight Principles of Ethical Leadership can be effectively applied to the school environment.